rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 A rough view (IMO) of what the type safety is: an ability to _separate apples from oranges_.
 If you can assign both an apple to `unknown` and an orange to `unknown` then they are no longer separated.
 What makes this worse in TS, is its occasional tendency to widen return types to `unknown`.
-TS tends to do that if it cannot find a more precise return type and sometimes when it is confused.
+TS tends to do that if it cannot find a more precise return type or when it gets confused.
 We saw two examples of this in the last post:

 ```JavaScript